Home

 According to Dr Wes Burgess in his book, The Bipolar Handbook: Real-Life Questions with Up-to-Date Answers, Penguin 2006:

-Nearly 9 out of 10 consumers with bipolar disorder are satisfied with their current medication(s), although side effects remain a problem.
+Nearly 9 out of 10 consumers with bipolar disorder are satisfied with their current bipolar medication(s), although side effects remain a problem.
 (DBSA, 1999)

 Bipolar statistics show the picture for people adhering to treatment plans, especially mood stabilizers, as actually very positive!